 - Simplifying a checkout process to reduce cart abandonment

-Who drives it: Your operational teams and frontline workers.
+Your operational teams and frontline workers.
 The people doing the work every day see inefficiencies first.
 They know what customers complain about.
 They spot where money leaks out.
+The gap is usually not lack of ideas; it is lack of a structured channel for those ideas to reach a decision-maker quickly.

-Impact: Very reliable and low risk.
+Very reliable and low risk.
 Individual improvements are modest, but they accumulate.
 A company making 50 incremental improvements over a year often gains more competitive advantage than from one big bet.
+Halfords ran 515 implemented incremental ideas worth more than £759,000 in six months on this exact pattern.

-How to encourage it: Structured continuous improvement programs with clear scoring criteria work much better than open suggestion boxes.
+Structured continuous improvement programmes with clear scoring criteria work much better than open suggestion boxes.
 Give teams a framework.
 Make it easy to propose ideas.
 Most importantly, close the loop.
 Show people what happened to their suggestions, even if you rejected them.

 A sales team that shaves 3 days off response time isn't sexy.
 But it converts 5% more deals.
 That compounds.